popovicialinc/gama/README.md

 10) Keep pressing "OK" until all panels are closed.

-**FORCING VULKAN RENDERING**
+FORCING VULKAN RENDERING

-You've done great in setting up ADB, excellent job!
+You've done great setting up ADB, excellent job!
+Should any intersect with ADB again, you won't be chained to the platform-tools folder!

 1) Locate the "Force.Vulkan.S23.S23+.S23.Ultra.-.OneUI.7.bat" script (should be in your Downloads), and double-click on it.